cysouw/diathesis/text/c03_prepositions.md

 c.
 Ich habe den Elefanten ins Wasser gestürzt.
 :::

-This alternation is strongly reminiscent of the "Zustandspassiv" (see Section ???), but there is a crucial difference in that both the transitive [@Next a,b] and the intransitive [@Next c,d] can occur in the present tense.
-This is crucially different from regular transitive verbs [@NNext] for which the intransitive present is not possible [@NNext d].
+This alternation is strongly reminiscent of the "Zustandspassiv" (see Section ???), but there is a crucial difference in that both the transitive [@next a,b] and the intransitive [@next c,d] can occur in the present tense.
+This is crucially different from regular transitive verbs [@nnext] for which the intransitive present is not possible [@nnext d].

 :::ex
 a.
 Ich habe den Elefanten ins Wasser gestürzt.